 The ACCA defines a "serious drug offense" to include "an offense under State law, involving manufacturing, distributing, or possessing with intent to manufacture or distribute, a controlled substance (as defined in section 102 of the Controlled Substances Act (21 U.S.C. [§] 802)), for which a maximum term of imprisonment of ten years or more is prescribed by law."
-185 Under the categorical approach, courts compare the substances controlled under state law to the federal Controlled Substances Act (CSA) schedule to determine whether they are a "controlled substance."
+Under the categorical approach, courts compare the substances controlled under state law to the federal Controlled Substances Act (CSA) schedule to determine whether they are a "controlled substance."

-Circuit courts have been split on which version of the CSA schedule to consult when applying the categorical approach for purposes of the ACCA.
-At least one circuit held that the CSA schedule in effect at the time of the state conviction apply.
-186 Some circuits instead
+Circuit courts previously split on which version of the CSA schedule to consult when applying the categorical approach for purposes of the ACCA.
+At least one circuit held that the CSA schedule in effect at the time of the state conviction applied.
+Some circuits possession; concluding that "knowingly offering to sell drugs is a 'serious drug offense' under the ACCA"); Vickers, 540 F.3d at 364-66 (Texas drug statute that defines "deliver" to include offering to sell a controlled substance is sufficiently "related to or connected with" drug distribution to qualify as a "serious drug offense" under the ACCA ).

-184 See, e.g., United States v.
+&lt;sup>184 See, e.g., United States v.
 Cavazos, 950 F.3d 329, 334-37 (6th Cir.
 2020) (prior conviction for possession with intent to deliver a controlled substance under Texas's drug statute not a "controlled substance offense" under §4B1.2(b), because "offering to sell" a controlled substance constitutes an "attempt," and "attempt" does not qualify as a "controlled substances offense" under §4B1.2(b) because the commentary impermissibly adds to the guidelines' definition); United States v.
 McKibbon, 878 F.3d 967, 971-72 (10th Cir.
 2017) (prior state conviction for distribution of a controlled substance not a "controlled substance offense" because Colorado drug statute defines "sale" of a controlled substance to encompass an "offer to sell"); United States v.
 Madkins, 866 F.3d 1136, 1145 (10th Cir.
 2017) (prior conviction for possession with intent to sell cocaine and marijuana is not a "controlled substance offense" because Kansas drug statute criminalizes "offer to sell" a controlled substance); United States v.
 Tanksley, 848 F.3d 347, 352 (5th Cir.
 2017) (prior conviction for possession with intent to distribute a controlled substance is not a "controlled substance offense" for purposes of enhanced base offense level under §2K2.1 because Texas drug statute encompasses "offer to sell"); United States v.
 Hinkle, 832 F.3d 569, 571-72 (5th Cir.
 2016) (prior conviction for delivery of heroin does not qualify as a "controlled substance offense" because Texas statute criminalizes conduct that include "offer to sell"); see also United States v.
 Savage, 542 F.3d 959, 964-66 (2d Cir.
 2008) (prior conviction for drug sales does not qualify as a "controlled substance offense" because Connecticut statute criminalizes "offer to sell" a controlled substance), superseded as stated in Chery v.
 Garland, 16 F.4th 980, 984-85 (2d Cir.
 2021) (explaining the Connecticut Supreme Court clarified, subsequent to Savage, that an offer requires constructive or attempted transfer).

-185 18 U.S.C. § 924(e)(2)(A).
+&lt;sup>185 18 U.S.C. § 924(e)(2)(A)(ii).

-United States v.
+&lt;sup>186 United States v.
 Jackson, 55 F.4th 846, 849 (11th Cir.
 2022) (sua sponte vacating a prior decision in United States v.
 Jackson, 36 F.4th 1294 (11th Cir.
-2022), to hold the term "'serious drug offense'... incorporates the version of the controlled-substances list in effect when the defendant was convicted of his prior state drug offense" rather than the version in effect at the time of the federal offense)), cert. granted, 143 S. Ct.
-2457 (2023), consol. for arg. with Brown v.
-United States, 143 S. Ct.
-2458 (2023).
+2022), to hold the term "'serious drug offense'... incorporates the version of the controlled-substances list in effect when the defendant was convicted of his prior state drug offense" rather than the version in effect at the time of the federal offense)), aff'd, Brown v.
+United States, 602 U.S. 101 (2024).